Mineral spirits is used for cleaning and getting rid of stains from surfaces. But, can mineral spirits remove paint?

 Use a clean damp rag to do it.
 After wiping it off, check if all the coating is gone.
 If you have leftovers on the surface, apply more mineral spirit and wipe again.

 When satisfied with the result, you can move on to the next step.

 5. Clean The Surface With Warm Soapy Water

+If you are working on a porous surface, soak a rag in warm soapy water and wipe the surface with the rag.
 If you are working on a hard surface like concrete, you can wash the surface with soapy water and a scrubbing brush.

 Related Read: Does White Spirit Remove Paint?

 Mineral spirits can remove all metalic and rust-oleum paints from metal.
 However, you shouldn’t use it as it can corrode the metal surface.
 If you do use it, you must remove the residue as fast as possible to limit the chances of rust.

 Related Read: Can Goo Gone Remove Paint From Clothes?

 You can strip all types of paints from wood using mineral spirits.
 However, you shouldn’t use it on chemically treated wood surfaces as they aren’t compatible.
 Also, it shouldn’t soak into the wood pores as it can damage the wood by discoloring and staining it or by making it unpaintable.